JA-H/C1-Exercises/README.md

 ## Assignment 4
 This assignment consisted of 3 separate problems:
 * Q1.
-Monte Carlo integration is studied.
+Monte Carlo integration is examined.
 * Q2.
-A solution of an ODE with uncertain parameters is calculated using Monte Carlo approximations.
+A solution to an ODE with uncertain parameters is calculated using Monte Carlo approximations.
 * Q3.
-An advection-diffusion is studied using finite differences.
+An advection-diffusion equation is studied using finite differences.